Cheating in baseball: Corked bats

 Hitters have doctored their baseball bats with lighter materials to allow them to swing the bat faster compared to a solid wood bat of equal size.
 A corked bat is one with some of its interior removed and replaced with a lighter material, such as cork or Super Balls.
 Players who have been suspended for using a corked bat include Sammy Sosa, Albert Belle, Wilton Guerrero, Chris Sabo, Billy Hatcher, José Guillén, and Miguel Olivo.
 Though Graig Nettles was caught using a bat with Super Balls in 1974, he was not suspended.
 Amos Otis and Norm Cash admitted to using corked bats during Major League Baseball games.

 Sign stealing

 Baseball players can gain an advantage by stealing the signs used by other teams.
 However, they are prohibited from using technology to aid them in stealing signs and communicating the information to their teammates.
-Two notable incidents of sign stealing include the 1951 New York Giants (MLB) season and the Houston Astros sign stealing scandal of 2017–2018.
+Two notable incidents of sign stealing include the 1951 New York Giants, who used a telescope and buzzer system, and the Houston Astros sign stealing scandal of 2017–2018.
 The Boston Red Sox were fined for having used an Apple Watch to relay stolen signs during the 2017 season, and had their video replay operator suspended for the 2020 season after he used video replay to decode sign sequences during some games in 2018.